 Raise a glass to some award-winning English wines before touring this traditional and independent brewery.

 Get cameras at the ready as you take in the best views of the beautiful town from its five-arched stone bridge - an iconic river crossing since 1786.

 The Church of St Mary

-A place of worship for more than a thousand years, this delightful parish church has been dominating Henley's skyline for centuries.
+A place of worship for more than a thousand years, this delightful parish church dominates Henley's skyline.